 Saving for recurring expenses means that you don’t have to time your payments with your paydays, because you have a little cushion built up.
 You can use the money saved from the 52 Week Savings Challenge to create that cushion.

-If you want to walk through this process in more detail & stop stressing about when to pay your bills, you need to enroll in the Bill-Balancing Bootcamp.
+If you want to walk through this process in more detail & stop stressing about when to pay your bills, you need to get on the waitlist for the Balanced Family Financial Fix.
 This digital course walks you through all the steps in detail & breaks down the math, so you’ll understand exactly how much you need to save from each paycheck.

 Step 7: Pay Off Debt